Arash Sadeghi: Mother's death during security forces' raid

 During an earlier raid by Iranian security forces in 2010 when he was not home, his mother suffered a heart attack and died a few days later in hospital as a result of the heart attack.
 The security agents kept ransacking the house while she laid on the floor due to the heart attack.

 Cancer affliction and denied treatment

 Arash Sadeghi has been diagnosed with a bone tumor.
 Amnesty criticized the Iranian authorities for “disregarding medical advice which recommends his immediate transfer to a facility specializing in cancer treatment.”

 Sadeghi was reported to have suffered pain in his shoulder for several months, with the prison clinic in Raja’i Shahr, Karaj, prescribing anti-inflammatory drugs.
 Finally he received an X-ray in May 2018 and later an MRI.

 On May 10, 2021, it was reported that Sadeghi had been released from prison on May 1, 2021, pursuant to a May 2020 law that reduced prison sentences for political prisoners.

 Hunger strike

-Sadeghi has been on hunger strike for several times.
+Sadeghi has been on several hunger strikes.
 His kidney and stomach ailments were attributed to the hunger strikes.